DigitalGrinnell/ISLE-Documentation/Module-Comparison.md

 This document was generated to compare the status of *Drupal* modules and themes from https://digital.grinnell.edu with a pristine ISLE installation of Islandora.
-The first three columns show the *Name*, *Version* and *Status* of components from https://digital.grinnell.edu; the next column is where I'm indicating which phase of migration/development updates need to be made in, if any; and the last two columns show the component's corresponding *Version* and *Status* in ISLE before any action is taken.
+The first three columns show the *Name*, *Version* and *Status* of components from https://digital.grinnell.edu; the next column is where I'm indicating which **phase** of migration/development updates need to be made in and providing a link to the project to be installed, if any; and the last two columns show the component's corresponding *Version* and *Status* in ISLE *before* any action is/was taken.

 | Name | from DG Version | Status |	*Action* | from ISLE Version | Status |
 | ---  | ---             | ---    | ---      | ---               | ---    |